Bihapove/UIUC-CS-Coursework/README.md

-Some class projects at UIUC CS
+Class projects from last year at UIUC CS